Prince-Polka/Hello-Fragment-Shader/README.md

 # Hello-Fragment-Shader
-Boilerplate for drawing an OpenGL fragment shader using MinGW ~~only~~ No external libraries
+Boilerplate for drawing an OpenGL fragment shader using MinGW ~~only~~* No external libraries
 No geometry, apart from two triangles that fills the window area

-UPDATE
-Installed TCC and this code runs in it with just a couple small adjustments
+* *Installed TCC and this code runs in it with just a couple small adjustments*

 Compile with:
 gcc boilerplate.c -o boilerplate.exe -mwindows -lopengl32